dedalus94/Covid-19/README.md

 This approach simply consists in assuming the same exponential growth observed during the first period of the epidemic to make predictions about an unmitigated spread of covid-19, and it is not correct.
 The exponential growth will only continue for a period of time which depends on, among other things, on RT.

-## How to navigate the notebook, file source, general ideas behind this work:
+## How to navigate the notebook, file sources, general ideas behind this work:

 I have analysed one of the dataset available on Kaggle regarding the spread of Covid-19 in England.